Google Analytics 4

 Incremental sync

-Every incremental sync will perform four distinct operations:
+Every incremental sync performs two types of operations:

-- Sync all the new data since the last run.
+- New data — Sync all data added since the last run.

-- [Lookback] Overwrite data for one day window, exactly 7 days ago.
+- The full day exactly 7 days ago.

-- [Lookback] Overwrite data for one day window, exactly 30 days ago.
+- The full day exactly 30 days ago.

 Prerequisites